 Your lender doesn’t want to see significant increases in the majority of your credit balances.
-Be mindful of your DTI (debt-to-income ratio).
+Be mindful of your debt-to-income ratio (DTI).
 Small charges are fine, but it’s not unusual for a lender to run a final credit report days or hours before closing.
 That second look can change the terms of your loan or deny your application.

 6) Changing jobs annually is my specialty

-Some of this you can’t control, but if you can it’s best to show stable employment.
+Some of this you can’t control, but if you can, it’s best to show a stable employment history.
 At least two years is a common requirement for mortgage lending approval.
-Lenders are counting on you to reserve part of your income for loan payments.
-Showing frequent job changes might not get you loan approval as your lender may have some concerns about your ability to pay back the loan.
+Lenders count on you to reserve part of your income for loan payments.
+Showing frequent job changes might not get your loan approved and cause concerns about your ability to meet monthly mortgage payments.

 7) This salary job isn't for me, I'm going to commission-based

-Kudos for you taking the gamble on yourself, but a lender may not.
-Current employment status is crucial to the loan approval process.
-It takes time, so your lender may not freak out if you get a promotion.
-If you tell them you’re thinking about leaving your salaried job, the deal might be off.
+Kudos for taking the gamble on yourself, but a lender may not.
+Again, current employment status is crucial to the loan approval process.
+Whether you are a W-2 employee or seeking a self-employed mortgage, a documented job history (without major gaps) will help you successfully qualify for the loan.
+If you tell the lender that you’re considering leaving your stable salaried job for a commission-based gig, the deal might be off.

 8) I'm getting a cash gift from my parents for the downpayment

 That’s great!
-Keep in mind many lenders allow the use of cash gifts for certain qualifying loan programs.
-Specific rules do exist, so before mom and dad write you a check, speak with your lender.
-Your loan application may get rejected because of a simple rule that was overlooked.
+Keep in mind many lenders allow cash gifts for certain qualifying loan programs.
+Specific rules exist, so before mom and dad write you a check, speak with your lender about the right way to go about it.
+Your loan application may get rejected because of an overlooked rule.

 9) So foreclosure, how's that work?

 That’s a major red flag.
-Asking your lender what happens during the foreclosure process may be a clear indicator that they should think twice.
+Asking your lender what happens during the foreclosure process may indicate that they should think twice.
 Though it may seem like a harmless curiosity, this may tell the lender that you may have issues paying the monthly loan amount.
 During the beginning of the process, keep that question to yourself.

 10) What is a credit score?

 Add this to your financial routine: monitor your credit score.
 If you don’t know what a credit score is, chances are you’re not ready for a loan.
-Knowing your score and how it became that are important to know.
-This will help you make changes before you apply, increasing your chances of approval and a great rate.
+Knowing your score and the factors that make it up is the key to success.
+To increase your approval chances and obtain a competitive rate, work on improving your credit profile before you apply.